hmshah2/SymptoCheck/README.md

 Backend: Flask

 ### Run
 We have deployed this app on GCP.
+Please visit:

+http://symptocheck.uc.r.appspot.com

-But you can also try it locally. http://symptocheck.uc.r.appspot.com
+But you can also try it locally.

 Before running you need to install required packages by:
 ```
 pip install -r pip-requires.txt